TimeSnake/basic-loungebridge/README.md

 All classes in the [de.timesnake.basic.loungebridge.util] module are intended to be used in the game plugins.
 It is highly recommended to not use the classes in the [de.timesnake.basic.loungebridge.core] package.

-### [LoungeBridgeServerManger.java][LoungeBridgeServerManager]
+### [LoungeBridgeServerManager]

-The [LoungeBridgeServerManager] is the main hook-point for a game plugin.
+The [LoungeBridgeServerManager] class is the main hook-point for a game plugin.
 It is required to extend this class and to initialize the manager by calling the `onLoungeBridgeEnable()` method.

 **Required Hook-Points:**